Stocks skid as US raises tensions ahead of China talks

 Technology stocks were among the biggest losers as chipmakers absorbed the impact of the latest U.S. restrictions on sales to China.
 The sector has been absorbing much of the volatility from swings in trade war sentiment because many of the companies face bigger risks to sales and supply chains.

+ANALYST’S TAKE: Investors had to digest yet another surprise escalation in the U.S. trade war, adding another worry to a plate full of political and economic concerns.

+“The jockeying for position in front of the Thursday and Friday meetings in Washington has intensified perhaps more than the market could have imagined,” said Julian Emanuel, chief equity and derivatives strategist at BTIG.

 OVERSEAS: European markets fell broadly.
 The British government warned that chances of a separation deal with the European Union are fading.
-The U.K. is on track to leave the 19-nation trading block on Oct.
+The U.K. is on track to leave the 19-nation block on Oct.
 31 but doesn’t yet have an agreement on trade in place.

 The separation is also weighing on the broader European economy, which is already facing slower growth amid international trade disputes.